 What to see in Murano in Venice on your own?
-Top attractions, how to get there, prices 2023 for Murano glass?
+Top attractions you need to visit, how to get there, prices 2023 for Murano glass?
 Is it worth staying overnight, where to eat – in the review of good Time for Trip.

 Murano… Inhabited land northeast of Venice.
 A haven for glassblowers, a car-free area, a praying tourist spot.

 Travelers want to see how they blow.
 And even buy a souvenir.
-Of course, the original, not a Chinese fake.
+Of course, the original one, not a Chinese fake.
 And preferably – not so expensive.